Skip links

 Textile Labelling

 Textiles must have valid information that is mandatory to understand for the consumer.
-This information includes fiber content, care instructions, and other relevant information
+This information includes fiber content, care instructions, and other relevant information.

 Legal Metrology Act